zimmeri/TFT_Transformer/next_best/README.txt

             - sell_model.pth

     - python_manager
+        - base flask boilercode created by chatgpt
         - python app that connects the OverWolf overlay and the models
         - to run, activate the venv then run python server.py
         - single file server.py handles all the routes

     - sample-app-master
-        - javascript app that runs the OverWolf overlay to get real time game data
+        - javascript app that runs the OverWolf overlay to get real time game data created by OverWolf
         - does not work unless you have a OverWolf Developer account
         - important files for the app
             - native\windows\second\second.html